HazardousPeach/hazardouspeach.github.io/_posts/2015-10-16-improving-accuracy-summation.md

 $$ (sum_{i-1} + item_i) - sum_{i-1} $$

-We get our number back down to a scale where it can represent the bits that were lost, but since we passed through a bit number, we've lost them.
-Now, if we subtract that number from the item:
+We get a result which is back down to a scale where it can represent the bits that were lost, but since we passed through a big number, we've lost them.
+Now, if we subtract that result from the item:

 $$ item_i - ((sum_{i-1} + item_i) - sum_{i-1}) $$

+We get the error!

 In the real numbers, that formula would always be zero, since we add some things, and then subtract all of the same things.
-But in floating point numbers, we get the error of the addition!
+But in floating point numbers, we get the error of the addition.
 Since we first do the addition, losing some precision as our number gets too big to hold the smaller bits of the item, but then subtract the big part away again, and then subtract the item, we only have the parts of the number that were rounded off.

 Let's look at this with an example.
 Say we've got a sum that's currently 300,000.
 For simplicity, let's say that we can only hold 4 digits of precision, so our number is represented 3.000x10^5.
 Now, let's say that we're adding the item 301 (or 3.010x10^2).
 When we do the addition, we'll lose the one at the end of our item, since it's too small to fit in our four digits.
-The result will be 3.001x10^5, when the real number answer would be 300,301.
-If we then subtract the old sum away from that, we get 3.003x10^5 - 3.000x10^5 = 3.00x10^2.
-Finally, subtracting that number from our item gets us 3.010x10^2 - 3.000x10^2 = 1.000x10^0.
-That's exactly the error that we lost when we added the item to the old sum.
+The result will be 3.003x10^5, when the real number answer would be 300,301 (or 3.00301x10^5).
+If we then subtract the old sum away from that, we get 3.003x10^5 - 3.000x10^5 = 3.000x10^2.
+Finally, subtracting that number from our item gets us 3.010x10^2 - 3.000x10^2 = 1.000x10^0, or 1.
+That's exactly the amount that we lost when we added the item to the old sum.

 Here we found the error of our computation 3.000x10^5 + 3.01x10^2 with the computation:

 ![How we find the error of an addition]({{ site.baseurl }}images/findingerrorformula.png)

-101x10^0 - ((1000x10^2 + 101x10^0) - 1000x10^2)
-   ^            ^           ^           ^
-The item     The sum     the item     the sum

 Now that we can find the error of each addition, we can keep track of this error and add it in at the end with the program: